Setting Up a Hadoop Cluster

 Installing Java

 Java 6 or later is required to run Hadoop.
-The latest stable Sun JDK is the preferred
+The latest stable Sun JDK is the preferredoption, although Java distributions from other vendors may work, too.

 Creating a Hadoop User